Free PDF: How to build your dream coaching business that frees you from the 9-5

 An online coaching package is the offer you sell as a coach and that clients use to achieve the results they want for themselves.

-And if you want to succeed as a coach, you need to sell the right types of coaching packages that people WANT to buy.
+If you want to succeed as a coach, you need to sell the right types of coaching packages that people want to buy.

 At the same time, a 3-month coaching package is not TOO long.